Soong Mei-ling: Madame Chiang

 Soong Mei-ling met Chiang Kai-shek in 1920.
 Since he was eleven years her elder, already married, and a Buddhist, Mei-ling's mother vehemently opposed the marriage between the two, but finally agreed after Chiang showed proof of his divorce and promised to convert to Christianity.
 Chiang told his future mother-in-law that he could not convert immediately, because religion needed to be gradually absorbed, not swallowed like a pill.
 They married in Shanghai on December 1, 1927.
-While biographers regard the marriage with varying appraisals of partnership, love, politics and competition, it lasted 48 years.
+Although biographers regard the marriage with varying appraisals of partnership, love, politics and competition, it lasted 48 years.
 The couple had no children.
-They renewed their wedding vows on May 24, 1944, at St. Bartholomew's Church in New York City.
-Polly Smith sang the Lord's Prayer at the ceremony.

 Madame Chiang initiated the New Life Movement and became actively engaged in Chinese politics.
+As her husband rose to become generalissimo and leader of the Kuomintang, Madame Chiang acted as his English translator, secretary and advisor.
 In 1928, she was made a member of the Committee of Yuans by Chiang.
 She was a member of the Legislative Yuan from 1930 to 1932 and Secretary-General of the Chinese Aeronautical Affairs Commission from 1936 to 1938.
 In 1937 she led appeals to women to support the Second Sino-Japanese War, which led to the establishment of women's battalions, such as the Guangxi Women's Battalion.

+In 1934, Soong Mei-ling was given a villa in Kuling town, Mount Lu.
+Chiang Kai-shek named the villa Mei Lu Villa to symbolize the beauty of the mountain.
+The couple usually stayed at this villa in summertime, so the mountain is called Summer Capital, and the villa is called the Summer Palace.

+During World War II, Madame Chiang promoted the Chinese cause and tried to build a legacy for her husband.
+Well versed in both Chinese and Western culture, she became popular both in China and abroad.

 In 1945 she became a member of the Central Executive Committee of the Kuomintang.
-As her husband rose to become Generalissimo and leader of the Kuomintang, Madame Chiang acted as his English translator, secretary and advisor.
-During World War II, Madame Chiang tried to promote the Chinese cause and build a legacy for her husband.
-Well-versed in both Chinese and Western culture, she became popular both in China and abroad.

-In 1934, Soong Mei-ling was given a villa in Kuling town, Lu Mountain.
-She and her husband Chiang Kai-shek both loved the villa very much.
-Chiang Kai-shek named the villa Mei Lu Villa to symbolize the beauty of Lu Mountain.
-The couple usually stayed at this villa in Kuling town, Lu Mountain in summertime, so the mountain is called Summer Capital, and the villa is called the Summer Palace.